In the “mystique” quiet of San Marzano Oliveto, among the aromas of apples and the castle of the Asinari.

 An exceptional frost would have destroyed most of the plants.
 To support this hypothesis, supported by the existence of an ancient press in the nearby Santo Stefano Belbo, we point out the olive trees that, in our day, continue to prosper, even if not numerous, in some funds.

-The hypothesis of cultivation of the olive tree practiced in the Middle Ages is questioned by the one that derives the toponym from “slope” (rivé).
+The hypothesis of cultivation of the olive tree practised in the Middle Ages is questioned by the one that derives the toponym from “slope” (rivé).

 In fact, the town stands on a hill a bit 'steep (301 meters altitude).